-As we cannot rely on the existence of leaders, our model provides only weak guarantees.
+Our model provides only weak guarantees.
 In particular, we must deal with adversarial initialisation, meaning that the initial configuration can assign arbitrary values to any register.
 This is not limited to a designated set of initial registers; all registers used in the computation are affected.

 Let us first discuss how the above construction behaves if its invariants are violated.
 As above, let $x,\overline{x}$ denote registers for which we want to keep the invariant $x+\overline{x}=k$, for some $k\in\N$.
-If instead $x+\overline{x}>k$, the zero check is still guaranteed to terminate, as either $x>0$ or $\overline{x}\ge k$ must hold.
-However, it might erroneously return that $x=0$ when it is not.
-The procedure we use to combine two $k$-bounded counter to simulate a $k^2$-bounded one exhibits erratic behaviour under these circumstances; when we try to use it to count to $k^2$ we might instead only count to some lower value $k'<k^2$, even $k'\in\O(k)$.
-This leads us to the case of $x+\overline{x}<k$; here we can never detect $x=0$ and will instead run into an infinite loop.
+If instead $x+\overline{x}>k$, the “zero-check” described above is still guaranteed to terminate, as either $x>0$ or $\overline{x}\ge k$ must hold.
+However, it might falsely return $x=0$ when it is not.
+The procedure we use above, to combine two $k$-bounded counter to simulate a $k^2$-bounded counter, exhibits erratic behaviour under these circumstances.
+When we try to use it to count to $k^2$ we might instead only count to some lower value $k'<k^2$, even $k'\in\O(k)$.

+If the invariant is violated in the other direction, i.e.\ $x+\overline{x}<k$ holds, we can never detect $x=0$ and will instead run into an infinite loop.

 The latter case is more problematic, as detecting it would require detecting absence.
 For the former, we can ensure that we check $x+\overline{x}\ge k+1$ infinitely often; if $x+\overline{x}>k$, this check will eventually return $\True$ and we can initiate a restart.
-While we cannot \emph{detect} the latter case, we can \emph{exclude} it: we issue a single check $x+\overline{x}\ge k$ in the beginning.
+For the $x+\overline{x}>k$ case the crucial insight is that we cannot \emph{detect} it, but we can \emph{exclude} it: we issue a single check $x+\overline{x}\ge k$ in the beginning.
 If it fails, we restart immediately.

-\paragraph*{A simplified model.} Of course, the full picture is more complicated, as we have many levels of registers that rely on each other.
-We will now consider a simplified model to explain the main ideas.
+\parag{A simplified model} In the full construction, we have many levels of registers that rely on each other.
+Instead, we first consider a simplified model here to explain the main ideas.

 { \Check{\operatorname{\textsc{Check}}} In our simplified model there is only a single register $x_i$ per level $i\in\{1,...,n\}$ as well as one “level $n+1$” register $\Reserve$.
 For $i\in\{1,...,n\}$ we are given subroutines $\Check(x_i\ge N_i)$ and $\Check(x_i>N_i)$ which we use to check thresholds; however, they are only guaranteed to work if $x_1=N_1$, $x_2=N_2$, ..., $x_{i-1}=N_{i-1}$ hold.